Do you have a Google My Business page for your business?

 - Post regularly – Aim to post on your profile at least once per week directing traffic back to your website.
 The post only last for 7 days.

-- Google Reviews – You can also request review on a regular basis from your clients.
+- Google Reviews – You can also request review on a regular basis from your clients, and make sure you respond to the Google Reviews.

 - Your services – You can share any new services that you may have.